wright-group/phasematching_calc/docs/phasematching.rst

 often large number of iterations required to find convergence in this function.
 As a rule, it ought to be roughly 1% of the original frequency of the input.

+Setting `isclose` to `True` is not equivalent to that in `solve_angle`.
+In this application, the tolerance is improved.

-`SolveAngle` returns a Sympy Set of Frequencies.
+`solve_frequencu` returns a Sympy Set of Frequencies.
 It could be a single item `FiniteSet`, an `Interval`, or an `EmptySet` if no solution is found.
-An Interval indicates a full range of angles are possible, which can happen if the process can be phasematcheable in that manner.
+An `Interval`` indicates a full range of angles are possible, which can happen if the process can be phasematcheable in that manner.
 The endpoint is usually set to Infinity (`oo`), though a future modification may end up limiting the frequency to a critical angle that may be found between layers.